MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_featureupdates.md

 The learning pathways team listens to customer feedback to help provide the features you need.
 The following provides an update on the features planned for Q2 of 2020.

 ## Upcoming Feature Updates for Q2 2020
 Multilingual support for learning pathways is scheduled to release in the second quarter of 2020.
 Multilingual support takes a dependency on the “Multiligual page publishing for Modern SharePoint” feature and will be available at the same time as General Availability for SharePoint multilingual support.
 For more information, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=50217).

+The following languages will be supported for learning pathways:

 - Chinese (Simplified)
 - French